Thanbyuzayat - Burma

 At the same time, work ceased on the railway line which had been intended to link Moulmein (64 kms away) with Bangkok.

 It became the terminus for the Japanese railway line built during 1942-1945 by POWs to supply essential labour and supplies to Japan’s frontline in Burma.
-‘Thanby’ as it became known by POWs became the Japanese Administration Headquarters and POW Base Camp for Branch 3.
-The first POWs reached ‘Thanby’ via Moulmein by the end of September 1942.
+‘Thamby’ as it became known by POWs became the Japanese Administration Headquarters and POW Base Camp for Branch 3.
+The first POWs reached ‘Thamby’ via Moulmein by the end of September 1942.
 Almost all POWs were Australians at Thanby under CO Varley.

 With the hospital camp and admin situated close to the railway marshalling yards and workshops they were subjected to Allied bombing raids in June there were numerous casualties, causing the camp to be evacuated and POWs and sick were marched to camps further down the line where hospitals had been set up.